 The most important result of finding unique styles was the representation of the colonised by its own people.
 A true ‘Empire Writes Back’ moment where ideas, thoughts, emotions and traditions are not depicted merely as the Oriental Other but as a living breathing and evolving phenomenon.

-13 Unmissable Indian Books in English
+Unmissable Indian Novels in English

 Longlisted for the Women’s Prize 2020, Djinn Patrol on the Purple Line is an emotional ball of yarn; it tangles and twists tone and theme, keeping the reader confused and engaged from beginning to end.
 One of the most exciting and celebrated modern Indian novels.

 Inspired by the darkest real-life issues of modern-day India, Djinn Patrol on the Purple Line tells the story of Jai, a young boy who lives with his family in a ramshackle tin home.
 Jai has aspirations of being a cop, and confidence to spare.